 is more likely to be used without a

-it returns the convex hull but this is a
+returns the convex hull but this is a very inefficient way to get the

-MUST be the first stage of each pipeline
+MUST be the first stage of each pipeline even

-there are several readers hidden behind reader_las()
+are several readers hidden behind reader()

 :

-: will read of the files and
+: will read of the files and process

-process the entire point cloud.
+the entire point cloud.
 This is the default behavior of

-: will read only some
+: will read only some rectangular

-: will read only some circular
+: will read only some circular regions

-regions of interest of the coverage and process then sequentially.The following pipeline triangulates the ground points, normalizes the
+of interest of the coverage and process then sequentially.The following pipeline triangulates the ground points, normalizes the

 point cloud, and computes some metric of interest for each file